milvus-io/milvus/docs/user_guides/tls_proxy.md

 crl_dir		= $dir/crl		# Where the issued crl are kept
 database	= $dir/index.txt	# database index file.
 #unique_subject	= no			# Set to 'no' to allow creation of
-					# several ctificates with same subject.
+					# several certificates with same subject.
 new_certs_dir	= $dir/newcerts		# default place for new certs.

 certificate	= $dir/cacert.pem 	# The CA certificate